Optimal transport with $f$-divergence regularization and generalized Sinkhorn algorithm: EXPERIMENTS

-To demonstrate the feasibility of the approach, we apply the algorithm to synthetic 2-dimensional data obtained from \url{https://github.com/jeanfeydy/global-divergences}, the official codebase of \citet{Feydyetal2018}\footnote{The data is used according to its terms of use, which can be found following the link above.}.
+To demonstrate the feasibility of the approach, we apply the algorithm to synthetic 2-dimensional data obtained from \url{https://github.com/jeanfeydy/global-divergences}, the official codebase of \cite{Feydyetal2018}\footnote{The data is used according to its terms of use, which can be found following the link above.}.
 The data consists of 4 pairs of densities on $\R^2$, nicknamed "crescents", "densities", "moons" and "slopes".
 The task with each pair is to compute the regularized optimal transport problem between measures obtained by sampling a set of points independently from each density.
-Examples of such pairs of empirical measures with supports of size $500$ can be seen for each pair of densities in Figure~\ref{figure_data} in the appendix, with $\mu$ being the red and $\nu$ the blue pointcloud.
 Using different $f$-divergences and $\epsilon$s influences many aspects of the task, which are detailed below.
-In all examples, the cost function is $c(x,y) = \frac{1}{2}\Vert x-y \Vert_2^2$, i.e. half of the squared Euclidean distance.
+In all examples, the cost function is $c(x,y) = \frac{1}{2}\Vert x-y \Vert_2^2$, i.e. half of the squared Euclidean distance on the plane.
 We consider classical $f$-divergences defined by $\phi$ of Legendre type, specifically the Kullback-Leibler, reverse Kullback-Leibler, $\chi^2$ (or Neyman $\chi^2$), reverse $\chi^2$ (or Pearson $\chi^2$), squared Hellinger, Jensen-Shannon, Jeffreys and triangular discrimination (or Vincze-Le Cam) divergences.
 The corresponding functions needed for the algorithms (such as $\phi_+^*$ and its first and second derivatives) are collected in Appendix~\ref{appendix_phis}.
-The source code was based on \url{https://github.com/jeanfeydy/global-divergences}, the official codebase of \citet{Feydyetal2018}, and will be made public upon acceptance.